machadodj/machadodj.github.io/_members/Johannes_Schultheis.md

 # Who is Johannes?

-Johannes is a M.Sc. student with interest in bioinformatics.
-Currently writing the master thesis as part of a double degree program between the University of Münster and the Universidade de São Paulo, supervised by Drs.
+Johannes was a M.Sc. student (now graduated!) with interest in bioinformatics.
+He produced his Master's thesis as part of a double degree program between the University of Münster and the Universidade de São Paulo, supervised by Drs.
 Taran Grant and Denis Jacob Machado.

 # Education

 - M.Sc.
-Biosciences (2021-ongoing): University of Münster, Germany
+Biosciences (2021-2025): University of Münster, Germany
 - B.Sc.
 Biosciences (2018-2021): University of Münster, Germany

 # Languages